The most common cancer in men in the United States is prostate cancer. It impacts one in eight men, and your risk increases as you age.

 The second part of screening is a blood test to check your prostate-specific antigen (PSA) level.
 PSA is a protein produced by the prostate gland.
 A PSA level above 4 can point to an increased risk of prostate cancer.

-What Happens Next After A Cancer Diagnosis?
+What Happens After A Prostate Cancer Diagnosis?

 If you receive a prostate cancer diagnosis, cancer staging is the next step.
 Cancer stages range from Stage I (small cancer that is still in the prostate) to Stage IV (cancer has spread to other parts of the body).